tanujbhatia24/TravelMemory/README.md

    git clone https://github.com/UnpredictablePrashant/TravelMemory
    ```
 4. Navigate to frontend folder and create .env file and install the dependencies of the application.
-Create .env file.
    ```bash
    # Go to frontend directory
    cd ~/TravelMemory/frontend